Alfresco/docs-alfresco/content-services/latest/admin/content-stores.md

 ### Alfresco Content Connector for AWS S3

 The Alfresco Content Connector for AWS S3 is an add-on module that provides an alternative content store.
-It uses Amazon's Simple Storage Service (S3) as the storage mechanism for Alfresco Content Services, allowing for virtually unlimited and inexpensive storage.
+It uses Amazon's Simple Storage Service (S3) as the storage mechanism for Content Services, allowing for virtually unlimited and inexpensive storage.

 For more information on the S3 Connector, see [Installing and configuring S3 Connector](TODO_LINK:https://docs.alfresco.com/s3connector/concepts/s3-contentstore-install-intro.html).